 - 12. What is the status of nOPV1 and nOPV3 development?
 How do these new vaccines factor into this strategy? - 13.
 What guidance on surveillance activities is included in this strategy and who will be responsible for them? - 14.
-How will the GPEI support the development of the national preparedness and response plans that will be implemented under this strategy?
+How will the development of national preparedness and response plans be supported under this strategy?